 What with being located in the Pyrenees and having various national parks on its doorstep, Aínsa is the perfect starting point for any adventure or adrenaline activity in the Huesca province.
 This is a list of activities you can do in the area.

 - Hiking – The National Park of Ordesa and Monte Perdido offers some great hikes.
-More information about hiking in this national park can be found here.

 - Mountain biking: Aínsa has some great mountain bike trails.
 You can find more info here on the Morcat Trail.